 Our third and final tip on helping our children develop focus so that they can have the best school year yet.

-This last tip is the idea of managing a child's energy, the body and brain connection.
-There's several ways that you can go about this.
+This last tip is the idea of managing a child's energy, the body, and brain connection.
+There are several ways that you can go about this.
 Here are a few examples.

 So two things to think about in this third tip.
-Number one, physical exercise, so consider martial arts training.
-Number two, the importance of high-quality sleep, so consider power naps.
+Number one, is physical exercise, so consider martial arts training.
+Number two, is the importance of high-quality sleep, so consider power naps.

 Best of luck.